Nick-Sigua/Election_Analytics_Sigua/Testing_Narratives.md

 **Takeaways**

-Ultimatley, both my testable implications were able to provide some preliminary evidence that the pandmic negativley impacted Trump.
-Although there were limitations on both of them, such demonstrates that data thus far is consistent with narrrative.
+Ultimatley, the results of both my tests supply preliminary evidence for the pandemic narrative I identified in this blog.
+Although there were limitations for each of them, my testable implications indicate that, thus far, the data seems to be consistent with the narrative's claims.

 Looking towards the future, would be interesting to get further evidence to improve to strength of these testable implications, and more compehrensivley test the validitiy of narrrative. but for now, results seem enouraging to the pandemic narrative I deliniated.